3 min read

 5 Signs Your Business Is Ready to Grow

-Growing your business and taking it to the next level is an exciting time.
-There are so many ways to grow your business, including hiring more people, obtaining new technology, expanding your space and creating a more robust digital presence.
+Taking your business to the next level is an exciting opportunity.
+This might include hiring more people, obtaining new technology, expanding your footprint or creating a more robust digital presence.
 The question is, how do you know your business is ready?
-Here are the top five signs your business is ready to grow.
+Here are five signs businesses are typically ready to grow.

-1. You have had at least three to five years of consistent financial growth
+1. Three to five years of consistent financial growth

-Before you decide to grow your business, you want to make sure you are in a good place financially and have strong potential for long-term financial growth.
-While just one year of profits – gross income minus expenditures – shows your business is doing well, having at least three to five years of increases shows consistency and indicates financial sustainability in the future.
+Make sure you are in a good place financially and have strong potential for long-term financial growth.
+While one year of profits shows the business is doing well, having at least three to five years of growth shows consistency and usually indicates future financial sustainability.

-If you’re not sure demand will be sustained, consider more temporary expansion options to meet demand right now.
-Examples of less permanent strategies to meet demand include leasing technology or workspace instead of buying, and using subcontractors or freelancers instead of hiring employees.
+If you’re unsure demand will be sustained, consider more temporary options to meet your needs right now.
+For example, leasing technology or a workspace instead of buying, and using subcontractors or freelancers instead of hiring employees.
 These allow you to test future demand without making a large investment up front.

-Another great way to identify if your business is ready for growth is to simply listen to your customers.
+Another great growth indicator is to simply listen to your customers.
 Are they asking for more products, expanded service hours or additional locations?
-If they are, it can be a strong indicator it is time to grow to meet those new needs.
+If they are, it can be a strong sign it’s time to grow to meet new needs.

-Finally, is there a component in your supply chain you could begin producing yourself?
-By controlling more of your supply chain, you can reduce your costs and risks and ultimately increase profits.
+Finally, is there a supply chain component you could produce?
+By controlling more, you’ll likely reduce costs, lower risks and ultimately increase profits.

-Your business wouldn’t run well without a supportive team, and it certainly won’t grow without one.
-If you are thinking about growing your business, first look at your management team.
-If you have a strong, stable management team that is just as excited about your business model and potential growth as you are, that is an excellent sign you will have the right support when it comes to expansion.
-The same goes for your employees.
-Are they excited about the prospect of more business and opportunities to advance their careers?
-If you can’t identify these qualities in your team members, you may want to set the growth plans to the side until you are sure you have a strong team that is ready to grow with you.
+If you have a strong, stable management team just as excited about your business model and potential growth, that is an excellent sign you will have the right support when it comes to expansion.
+The same goes for employees.
+Are they excited about the prospect of more business and opportunities to advance the company or their careers?
+If you can’t identify these qualities in your team members, you may want to set the growth plans to the side until you have a strong team ready to support your growth.

-Your advisors are another crucial part of your growth team.
-You may need an accountant to confirm your financial growth over the years, a banker to provide that next line of credit to expand your company, an equipment finance lender to help you obtain new technology, or a real estate professional to help you select a new location.
-These partners are important because they serve as your advocates, helping you avoid any pitfalls during your expansion and put you on the path to success.
+Remember, advisors are another crucial part of your growth team.
+Whether it’s an accountant, banker, equipment finance lender, or a real estate professional – these partners serve as advocates, help you avoid any pitfalls during expansion and put you on the path to success.

 Chad Solberg